 - Treat people in a caring and respectful fashion, mindful of individual, cultural and ethnic differences.

-- Be respectful in all verbal and written communication
+- Be respectful in verbal and written communication to and about clients and colleagues.

 - Provide clear and accurate information to potential clients, the community, other agencies and funders regarding the agency’s function